 Research to date indicates that Ferguson & Urie were the first company to have started manufacturing stained glass windows on a commercial scale anywhere in Australia.
 The very first evidence of their foray into stained glass production occurred in early 1855 (although not on a commercial scale), less than two years after they started business as Plumbers, Slaters, and Glaziers at North Melbourne in August 1853.

-As at December 2013 there have been 204 locations identified that have one or more extant stained glass windows created by the Ferguson & Urie stained glass company.
+As at December 2013 there have been over 200 locations identified with one or more extant stained glass windows created by the Ferguson & Urie stained glass company.
 Although this seems like a lot, it is just a mere drop in the ocean in comparison to the number of stained glass windows that have been erected in churches and public or private buildings on the eastern side of Australia since colonial times.
 Ferguson & Urie had a 46 year history with 38 of those years solely dedicated to the production of stained glass.
 I suspect that what I have discovered to-date is a fraction of what could still be out there somewhere!

 The oldest ‘known’ figurative stained glass window to have been erected anywhere in Australia was created by the English stained glass artist William Wailes and was erected at Christ Church, Longford, Tasmania in 1844.
 In comparison, the oldest known locally made extant window by the Ferguson & Urie company is dated only seventeen years later, in November 1861, and is located at St Margaret’s Church at Eltham in Victoria.